swdpcomputing/three-js-demo/README.md

 ## Coding notes.

-This app is a summation of learning from section 01 - Basics from the tutorial https://threejs-journey.com/ by Bruno Simon.
+This app is a summation of learning from Section 01 - Basics from the tutorial https://threejs-journey.com/ by Bruno Simon.
 It uses simple concepts from Three.js - materials, geometries, meshes, lights, etc - with more advanced Javascript / Typescript features.
 The MaterialTweak class, for example, has instances created using the Factory Method Design Pattern.
 However, it is still somewhat in the format of a sandbox and could